-When rethinking curriculum and schemes of work, it is vital that teachers work through current plans to identity where encoding takes place (delivery of new information), storage happens (where and when we test this knowledge) and when retrieval practice is used (how you offer low-stakes quizzing).
+When rethinking curriculum and schemes of work, it is vital that teachers work through current plans to identify where encoding takes place (delivery of new information), storage happens (where and when we test this knowledge) and when retrieval practice is used (how you offer low-stakes quizzing).

 To make knowledge stick and become stored, a better teaching method is to work on the retrieval stages of teaching and learning, not the encoding (putting some in) stage.
 We believe that most long-term learning occurs during the encoding stage, but a wealth of research demonstrates that learning is strengthened during retrieval.